10 things I wish I knew before going to Greenland

 8. Greenlandic food

-The country's harsh climate strictly restricts the variety of food resources available; however, Greenlandic cuisine has a lot more to offer to the visitors than you can imagine.
+The country's harsh climate strictly restricts the variety of food resources available; however, Greenlandic cuisine has a lot more to offer to visitors than you can imagine.
 I will not make a mistake if I say that one of the good things about Greenland is its fresh seafood and wild animals and plants.
 The first thing you should not skip at all cost is lamb.
 All of Greenland's lamb come from farms that surround South Greenland, and as you bite into its juicy meat – ideally flavoured with rosemary and Arctic thyme and then slow-roasted – you taste a delicacy of its own.
 Secondly, reindeer has become a sign of the country's culinary.
 It is even a favourite in Greenlandic homes as both men and women go in the autumn on private reindeer hunting trips to cook various dishes from it.
 However, you still can order it in the majority of restaurants and dive into Greenlandic cuisine like never before.

 9. Viking ruins